danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 ## TODO
 * Intro para needs work
 * Mention will walkthrough setting up an actual application that I'm starting on retro-pulse (link to repo if have pushed it)
-* Include example of model class with result of annotate
+* Include example of model class with result of annotate (not just model: also rspec model test and factorybot factory!)
-* Explain why I prefer structure.sql over schema.rb
+* Explain why using structure.sql over schema.rb
 * Explain benefits of rack-mini-profiler
 * Briefly explain benefits of Rubopcop extensions (eg: ignore generated files, modern monitors are bigger and higher res, both width - line length - and length as in block/method length can be a little longer than defaults)
 * Explain briefly some rubocop customizations